jecki/DHParser/documentation/StepByStepGuide.rst

-4. how to specify the transformations for converting the concrete syntax tree that results from parsing a text denoted in our DLS into an abstract syntax tree that represents or comes close to representing out data model.
+4. how to specify the transformations for converting the concrete syntax tree that results from parsing a text denoted in our DLS into an abstract syntax tree that represents or comes close to representing our data model.

 5. how to write a compiler that transforms the abstract syntax tree into a target representation which might be a html page, epub or printable pdf in